 How Does Smoking Impact Your Overall Health?

-As mentioned, roughly 1 in 5 Americans die as a result of smoking, making smoking the leading preventable cause of death in the United States.
-Unfortunately, as noted by the CDC, smoking impacts young people too: Secondhand smoke has been known to cause infant death syndrome, respiratory infections, and more, while 3.9 million middle school and high school students partake in smoking themselves.
+As mentioned, roughly 1 in 5 Americans die as a result of smoking, making it the leading preventable cause of death in the United States.
+Unfortunately, smoking impacts young people too: The CDC claims that 2,000 people under 18 smoke their first cigarette each day.

 But why does smoking so often lead to death?